top of page

 • Volvo XC40 Recharge T5: The PHEV version of the Volvo XC40 Recharge offers PHEV fast charger capabilities with the CCS charging standard.

-• MINI Cooper SE Countryman ALL4: This PHEV from MINI is capable of using DCFCs, making it one of the fastest charging PHEVs available.
+• MINI Cooper SE Countryman ALL4: This PHEV from MINI can use fast chargers, making it one of the fastest-charging PHEVs available.

 How do I know if my PHEV has fast charger capabilities?

-The fastest charging PHEVs have connectors for using DC fast chargers.
+The fastest-charging PHEVs have connectors for using DC fast chargers.
 In North America, one common type of DCFC plug is the Combined Charging System (CCS).
-Another type of DCFC plug is the CHAdeMO connector, commonly used by Japanese carmakers, including the Mitsubishi Outlander PHEV, for fast charging.
-Determine if your PHEV has a fast charging port or refer to manufacturer information to determine if your PHEV has fast charging capabilities.
+Another type of DCFC plug is the CHAdeMO connector, commonly used by Japanese carmakers, including the Mitsubishi Outlander PHEV.
+Determine if your PHEV has a fast charging port or refer to manufacturer information to determine if it has fast charging capabilities.

 phev fast charger